alex/what-happens-when/README.rst

    * The other sides ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK

+Using the public Internet routing infrastructure, data packets from the client request gets routed through the above path which may lag at times.
+Instead, another way round may be the use of CDN (content delivery network) which will cache dynamic and static content closer to the browser.

+A CDN is a globally distributed network of caching servers that improve the performance of sites or apps by bringing the content to users.
+Requests from the browsers get to take advantage of this network that has ultra-low latency and hign availability.
+Here the request is intelligently routed through the most performance location to deliver content to browsers

+Once the browser finds the server on the internet, it establishes a TCP connection with the server and if HTTPS is being used, a TLS handshake takes place to secure the connection.

 TLS handshake
 -------------
 * The client computer sends a ``ClientHello`` message to the server with its